moefh/spork/README.md

 Why "spork"?

-Sporks are in the awkward middle-ground between a fork and a spoon: its prongs are not sharp enough to stab, and it's not as useful as a spoon to eat soup.
+A sporks are in the awkward middle-ground between a fork and a spoon: its prongs are not sharp enough to stab, and it doesn't hold soup as well as a spoon.

 Likewise, this project is in the awkward middle-ground of low-level and high-level.
 It doesn't offer the speed and control of native